home page

 The Award

-While applications should be submitted in the name of individuals, the award will be presented to the law enforcement agency at which the winning initiative/investigation was completed.
+While entries should be submitted in the name of individuals, the award will be presented to the law enforcement agency at which the winning initiative/investigation was completed.

 The International Law Enforcement Cybercrime Award consists of the following: